From careers related to Korean to preparing for the TOPIK test, I want to help you get the most out of your Korean language learning journey.

 Origin, History, Development, and Language Family

-The root and relation with other languages
+The root and relation to other languages

-Though one of the most popular languages worldwide, the origins of the Korean language are still unknown.
-It is a bit of a mystery and unclear.
+Though one of the most popular languages worldwide, the origins of the Korean language are still unknown; it is a bit of a mystery and unclear.

 This hypothesis, however, is frequently contested.